FMInference/FlexiGen/README.md

 | FlexGen with Compression | **29.12** | **8.38** | **1.12** |

 - Hardware: an NVIDIA T4 (16GB) instance on GCP with 208GB of DRAM and 1.5TB of SSD.
 - Workload: input sequence length = 512, output sequence length = 32.
-Batch sizes 24, 72, and 20 for 6.7B, 30B, 175B models.
+The batch size is tuned to a large value that maximizes the generation throughput for each system. (e.g., 256 for OPT-175B on FlexGen).
 - Metric: generation throughput (token/s) = number of the generated tokens / (time for processing prompts + time for generation).

 How to [reproduce](benchmark/flexgen).

 ### Latency-throughput Trade-off
 The figure below shows the latency and throughput trade-off of three offloading-based systems on OPT-175B (left) and OPT-30B (right).
-FlexGen achieves higher maximum throughput for OPT-175B.
+FlexGen achieves higher maximum throughput for both models.
 "FlexGen(c)" is FlexGen with compression.

 <img src="https://github.com/FMInference/FlexGen/blob/main/docs/throughput_vs_latency.jpg" alt="logo" width="500"></img>